PelleLille/hsl-docs/functions.rst

   .. staticmethod:: deref(value, [type])

-    Return a :data:`FFIValue` of ``pointer`` type pointing the address of a :data:`FFIValue`.
-The default type is a ``pointer``.
-If the type is a pointer and dereferenced pointer points to NULL then none is returned.
+    Return an :data:`FFIValue` with :data:`FFIType` of `type` with the value at the address pointed at by the :data:`FFIValue` value.
+The default type is ``pointer``.
+If the type is a pointer and dereferenced pointer points to NULL then None is returned.

-    :param FFIValue value: a FFI value
+    :param FFIValue value: an FFI value
-    :param FFIType type: a FFI type
+    :param FFIType type: an FFI type
-    :return: A FFIValue of pointer type
+    :return: An FFIValue of pointer type
     :rtype: :data:`FFIValue`

     .. note::